FrankieSlinn/divorce-party/README.md

 Github provided version control.
 To minimise merge conflicts commits and pulls were done frequently.

 ## CHALLENGES

-- Seeding
+- Seeding: The team faced challenges while implementing the seed file to populate initial data into the database.
+It required careful handling and synchronization to ensure the data was properly seeded.
-- Authentication
+- Authentication: Developing user authentication posed challenges.
+The team utilized bcrypt for password hashing and Passport JWT for user authentication.
+Integrating authentication into the routes required careful implementation and testing.

 ## WINS

-- Authentication
+- Authentication: Successfully implementing user authentication using bcrypt for password hashing and Passport JWT for user authentication was a significant win for the team.
+It ensured secure access and protected user data.
-- Tailwind CSS
+- Tailwind CSS: Utilizing the Tailwind CSS framework for layout and styling proved to be a success.
+The chosen color scheme and styling enhanced the overall design of the website.
-- Git conflicts
+- Git conflicts: The team effectively managed Git conflicts by frequently committing and pulling changes from the repository.
+This approach minimized conflicts and facilitated smooth collaboration.

 ## KEY LEARNING/TAKEAWAYS

-- Ba Ba Black Sheep
+- In the immortal words of Big Chris, *It's been emotional*.

 ## BUGS

-- Not insects 😂😂
+- One notable challenge encountered at the end of the project was the issue with the Front-End deployment prep and its relation to the (back-end) Heroku server.
+This connectivity issue caused a disruption in the expected flow of data and functionality, hindering the full operation of the website.
+The team worked diligently to troubleshoot and resolve this bug, but were unable to do so.
+Hence the website is only accessible via a *localhost*.

 ## FUTURE IMPROVEMENTS

-- Create a file upload facility for user profile pictures and party pictures within a post.
+- Create a file upload facility for user profile pictures and party pictures within a post: Enhancing the website by adding a file upload feature would allow users to upload profile pictures and images related to their divorce party posts, further enriching the user experience.
-- Get quotes about divorce via an external API.
+- Get quotes about divorce via an external API: Integrating an external API that provides quotes specifically related to divorce would add interesting and relevant content to the website.
+It could enhance the overall user engagement and provide additional value to the users.